ut-amrl/booster_robocup/README.md

 ./isaaclab.sh -p scripts/attention/train.py --task Attention-T1-v0
 ```

 This will likely fail due to lack of resources.
-This model will require a multi-gpu set up to train.
+This model will require a multi-gpu set up to train unless you set `--num_envs` to a small number.
 The multi-gpu command will look like:
 ```bash
 CUDA_VISIBLE_DEVICES=2,3,8,9 python -m torch.distributed.run --nnodes=1 --nproc_per_node=4 scripts/student_teacher/train.py --task=Teacher-T1-v0 --headless --distributed --num_envs 1100 --video
 ```